World's fair: Industrialization (1851–1938)

 The first era, the era of "industrialization", roughly covered the years from 1850 to 1938.
 In these years, world expositions were largely focused on trade and displayed technological advances and inventions.
 World expositions were platforms for state-of-the-art science and technology from around the world.
-The world expositions of 1851 London, 1853 New York, 1862 London, 1876 Philadelphia, Paris 1878, 1888 Barcelona, 1889 Paris, 1891 Prague, 1893 Chicago, 1897 Brussels, 1900 Paris, 1904 St. Louis, 1915 San Francisco, and 1933–34 Chicago were notable in this respect.
+The world expositions of 1851 London, 1853 New York, 1862 London, 1876 Philadelphia, Paris 1878, 1888 Barcelona, 1889 Paris, 1891 Prague, 1893 Chicago, 1897 Brussels, 1900 Paris, 1904 St. Louis, 1915 San Francisco, and 1933–1934 Chicago were notable in this respect.
 Inventions such as the telephone were first presented during this era.
 This era set the basic character of the world fair.

 Cultural exchange (1939–1987)

-The 1939–40 New York World's Fair, and those that followed, took a different approach, one less focused on technology and aimed more at cultural themes and social progress.
+The 1939–1940 New York World's Fair, and those that followed, took a different approach, one less focused on technology and aimed more at cultural themes and social progress.
 For instance, the theme of the 1939 fair was "Building the World of Tomorrow"; at the 1964–1965 New York World's Fair, it was "Peace Through Understanding"; at the 1967 International and Universal Exposition in Montreal, it was "Man and His World".
 These fairs encouraged effective intercultural communication along with sharing of technological innovation.

 The 1967 International and Universal Exposition in Montreal was promoted under the name Expo 67.
-Event organizers retired the term world's fair in favor of Expo (the Montreal Expos, a former Major League Baseball team, was named for the 1967 fair).
+Event organizers retired the term world's fair in favor of Expo, a term already popular in French language and used as far back as the Brussels World Fair in 1958.
+The Montreal Expos, a former Major League Baseball team, was named for the 1967 fair.